asathoor/alhambra/README.md

-# alhambra
+# Alhambra - a minimal viable theme for WordPress 6.+

-WordPress Block Theme - experimental
+This theme is experimental and meant as a minimum viable WordPress theme.